maxzerbini/ovo/README.md

 ### Java client library
 The Java client library is under development.
-The source code is on https://github.com/maxzerbini/ovojava .
+The source code is in [ovojava](https://github.com/maxzerbini/ovojava).